openstack-archive/fuel-docs/pages/user-guide/create-environment/3500-cinder-glance-backend.rst

 on the :ref:`settings-storage-ug` screen, where you can also set the Ceph replication factor.

-See :ref:`Storage-Architecture-arch` for more information about Cinder, Glance, and Ceph.
+See :ref:`storage-plan` for more information about Cinder, Glance, and Ceph.